eevanwong/eevanwong/README.md

-👋 Hi, I’m @eevanwong, a Systems Design Engineering student at the University of Waterloo!
+👋 Hi, I’m eevanwong, a Systems Design Engineering student at the University of Waterloo!
 <br>
 👀 I’m interested in web dev, open source, or anything inbetween!
 <br>